Leader of the Liberal Party of Canada

 The NDP has been most powerful during periods when seats in the Canadian parliament are quite evenly divided, and even a small number of votes can determine whether a vote passes or fails.
 Important Canadian social programs such as old age pensions and national medicare are usually at least partially credited to NDP deal-making in closely divided parliaments of the past.

 Following the 2011 death of the highly successful Jack Layton (see sidebar), the NDP elected Quebec politician Thomas Mulcair (b.
 1954) as leader, reflecting the growing power of that province in the party.
 A former Liberal, Mulcair was known for his moderate, pragmatic approach to politics, which irritated some of the more left-wing members of his party.
-After a disappointing showing in the 2015 general election, in 2016 the NDP voted to remove Mulcair.
-The party will pick a new boss in late 2017.
+After a disappointing showing in the 2015 general election, in 2016 the NDP voted to remove Mulcair and in 2017 Jagmeet Singh (b.
+1979) was elected in his place.
+A charismatic former lawyer and the son of Sikh immigrants from India, Singh is the first non-white, non-Christian person to lead a Canadian political party.

 As we discuss in more detail in the Quebec chapter, one of the biggest issues in contemporary Canadian politics is whether or not the French-speaking province of Quebec should separate from Canada and form its own country.
 In Canadian political lingo, people who support this idea are known as separatists, and the Bloc Quebecois is Canada’s leading separatist political party.